 There are strange things happening at college campuses across the country.
 Students are nailing their shoes to trees, howling at the moon, and kissing statue’s bums with no one giving these weird pastimes a second thought.
-From the outside looking in, there is no way to explain these odd acts, but campus traditions are a huge part of what takes a bunch of students, and makes them a community that lasts a lifetime.
+From the outside looking in, there is no way to explain these odd acts.
+But, college traditions are a huge part of what takes a bunch of students and makes them a community that lasts a lifetime.

 These are 13 of the weirdest college traditions out there:

 Studying for organic chemistry is by far one of the most stressful and memorable experiences that many students face in their college careers.
 It’s one of those classes that once done, you’re just thankful to be done.